 endpoint: https://192.168.1.100:6443

-When you apply this config:
+When you apply it:

 talosctl apply-config --nodes 192.168.1.10 --file controlplane.yaml